parappayo/book-notes/teamwork/psych-of-prog.md

 * Fisher's Fundamental Theorem - the better adapted a system is to a given environment, the less adaptable it is to new environments; optimizations often make code less portable, less future proof
 * Forced Labor - "forced labor—to the small extent that it does work—can only be made to work with relatively immature programmers who are not aware of other possibilities, or with relatively unskilled programmers who are quite aware that other possibilities are not open to them"
 * Formal Organization - the org chart; some put too much stock in it; mistake to think that this is the only important org structure
+* Gestalt - perception of the whole, general feeling
+* Greek Drama - success leads to hubris which leads to self-destruction
 * Half-Partition - blocks valuable communication but allows distracting noise
 * Hawthorne Effect - consider that study subjects change their behaviour merely as a result of being studied; studies at the Hawthorne Works of the Western Electric Company failed to consider that workers under observation increased their productivity out of pride; anthropologists struggle to become invisible to the cultures they visit so that life will continue as normal
 * Historical Accidents - hacks to solve problems that have been obscured by time
 * Informal Organization - unofficial communication channels; smart management adopts innovations from it, eg. using informal channels can help reduce ticket load
+* Intelligence - less responsive to environment than personality; the industry has pre-selected for applicants who are "intelligent" so we don't really know if less intelligent people could be great devs
+* Kuder Preference Test - programmer personality test
 * Leadership - as defined by social scientists, the ability to influence others
 * Lifecycle of a Team - recruitment, goal setting, delivery, dissolution or new goals; typically there is a crisis at every step
 * Maintenance-Oriented Activity - from social psychology, work done by the team to self-sustain, such as resolving conflicts; task and maintenance activities often have different leaders within the group, stereotypically the maintenance leader is the mother figure, often charismatic (see Task-Oriented Activity)
+* Mad Bomber - arrogant dev who needed code to repeatedly fail before seeing a problem with it, see "Bomb-Out"; reckless devs often become known to system operators
+* Meyers-Briggs Type Indicator - personality test created in 1980
+* Minnesota Multiphasic Personality Inventory (MMPI) - personality test, aims to identify mental illness
 * Monitor System - automated system operator, runs multiple jobs; before this, group congregation around the machine was more common
 * Myer-Briggs Personality Inventory (MBPI)
 * N-th Level Manager - a manager of managers, most contact with the work is through other managers; very different role from a manager of programmers
 * Parkinson's Law / Parkinsonianism - work expands to fill the time allotted
 * Personal Computer - "terminal" terminology became "PC" and then "terminal" again
+* Personality - is not fixed, adapts to environment; difficult to identify the source of a personality change except maybe in retrospect; no formal studies of personality traits needed for programmer success, but anecdotally, resilience to prolonged stress, adaptability to rapid change, neatness, humility, assertiveness, humor
 * PERT Chart - Program Evaluation and Review; developed by the US Navy in 1958, part of Critical Path Method (CPM)
 * Plus ça Change - "In 1993, I was asked if I was really writing about conversion of an application from Microsoft PC-DOS to Microsoft Windows™.
 My interrogator was convinced he had been on the project I described, and that I had substituted the names of old machines to protect the guilty party."
 * Predictable Delivery - unpredictable delivery is psychologically upsetting; "it is not the mean length of estimated time that annoys people but, rather, the standard deviation in the actual time taken"; managing for quality involves delivering predictably
+* Problem Avoiding - preventing a problem is the mark of competence, but it is difficult for management to appreciate how much trouble the org is NOT having
+* Problem Solving - requires flexibility to quickly change assumptions; many solutions are easy to derive after an overlooked factor is identified; orgs that praise the "hardest working" devs may be celebrating their worst programmers, who work hard because they make it difficult; a programmer who avoids / prevents a problem is doing a better job than a programmer who causes a problem and then fixes it; there are many ways to arrive at the right answer for the wrong reasons, makes it difficult to judge performance
 * Process Reporting - measuring the time a software project takes in each stage of design, analysis, implementation, debugging; when the work is categorized rigidly, it hides the reality that stages often happen out of order, work bleeds from one stage into the next; manager may believe that things happen in sequence because the reporting structure forces that view on the project
+* Programmer Aptitude - attempts to test for this have confounded researchers; exists across many dimensions, cannot be reduced to a simple score; tests create artificial time pressure and favour short-term memory, rarely test for the ability to reason about the unexpected; may predict who will excel in training but not necessarily on the job; auditions may be a better evaluation method
+* Programmer's Aptitude Test (PAT) - originally created around 1956 at IBM's New York Scientific Computing Center to be administered to job applicants; includes sections on relationship rules for geometric figures, arithmetic reasoning, and number series
+* Programmer's National Anthem - "aaaaahhhhh"
 * Property-Oriented Programming - tempting to think that a programmer owns his code in the same sense that a painter owns his art, but consider that paintings are typically made to be admired by others whereas most programmers don't intend for others to read their code; appreciation of art is in the beholder, but programs are interpreted by a computer objectively
+* Psychological Set - the eye tends to see what it expects, proofreading is hard
 * Psychology - the psychology of programmers can be studied in terms of social structure (how individuals relate), material culture (tools), recruitment (how people become programmers), and myths (common beliefs)
 * Quality - how to measure? elegance and adaptability cannot be quantified, metrics such as line count, cyclomatic complexity are gameable, performance and adherence to spec cannot be determined merely by reading the code; we try to discuss relative code quality by comparing code listings that solve the same problem
 * Reporting vs Measuring - reports are often softened by managers, after several layers of reporting the figures may be so muted that they are no longer representative of anything
 * Root-Cause Analysis - introspect on the processes that lead to the problem
+* Rorschach Ink Blot Test - personality test
 * Self Esteem - "I now recognize that the root of many of these problems is low self-esteem.
 The cure lies in an environment that boosts self-esteem, not one that destroys it."
 * Slack - excess capacity to buffer against contingencies
 * Social Fixation - fixation of social structures; once tooling and practices are established, momentum tends to keep them in place; egoless programming is difficult to introduce, relatively easy to maintain
 * Specs - "When there are multiple users, there are multiple specifications."
 * Standards Group - committee to evaluate work progress; there needs to be a separation between the people involved in doing the work and the people involved in evaluating it; the lines of control should not simply be the lines of reporting in reverse
 * Status Symbols - matter a lot, even though we might wish otherwise; in tech these include privileged access, newer equipment
+* Strong Vocational Interest Blank - personality test, aims to suggest a career; "Strong" is the name of the creator, "Blank" refers to a form to be filled out
 * Task-Oriented Activity - from social psychology, work done by the team to meet its goals; stereotypically the task leader is the father figure, external facing leader with technical skill (see Maintenance-Oriented Activity)
 * Team Mother - sexist term for the maintenance leader see Maintenance-Oriented Activity
+* Thematic Apperception Test (TAT) - personality test
+* Thurstone Temperament Schedule - programmer personality test
 * Virtual Memory - swap on disk

 # Techs